aetperf/aetperf.github.io/_posts/2020-08-28-Minimizing-continuous-non-convex-functions-with-Optuna.md

 - $(x, y) = (-3.779310, -3.283186)$  (approx.),
 - $(x, y) = (3.584458, -1.848126)$  (approx.),

-So obviously, the algorithm will only find a single of these 4 minima.
+So obviously, the algorithm will find only one of these equal minima.

 ### Optimization